SUSE Annual Conference

 The image is split in half diagonally with the left side dark purple and the right side white.
 On the white side there is the SUSE logo and the text Annual Conference 2025, Setting the Standards: Driving Quality in Specialist Employability Support.
 There are two coloured lines across the centre, one blue and one purple.
 On top of these lines is a photo in a circle shape, which shows a person smiling at the camera and a group of people working in the background

-This year’s theme is Setting the Standard: Driving Quality in Specialist Employability Support.
+This year’s theme was Setting the Standard: Driving Quality in Specialist Employability Support.

-The SUSE Annual Conference 2025 is an unmissable event for anyone working in or passionate about Supported Employment.
-The Conference promises a day packed with expert insights, practical strategies, and innovative ideas to improve the quality and impact of Supported Employment and employability services.
+The SUSE Annual Conference 2025 was an unmissable event for anyone working in or passionate about Supported Employment.
+The Conference provided a day packed with expert insights, practical strategies and innovative ideas to improve the quality and impact of Supported Employment and employability services.

-• Quality in Specialist Employability Support: Explore how to elevate standards and make a measurable impact in your work.
+• Quality in Specialist Employability Support: How to elevate standards and make a measurable impact in your work.

-• Addressing Increased Demand for Services: Discuss solutions to meet the growing need for employability support without compromising quality.
+• Addressing Increased Demand for Services: Solutions to meet the growing need for employability support without compromising quality.

-• Meeting the Needs of the Employability Workforce: Examine effective strategies for supporting the people who deliver employability services, ensuring they are equipped, motivated, and empowered to succeed.
+• Meeting the Needs of the Employability Workforce: Effective strategies for supporting the people who deliver employability services, ensuring they are equipped, motivated and empowered to succeed.

-The conference will feature leading industry experts, inspiring speakers, and networking opportunities with like-minded professionals.
-Whether you’re an employer, a service provider, or a policymaker, this is your chance to contribute to the conversation on shaping the future of Supported Employment and specialist employability support and fostering an inclusive workforce.
+The conference featured leading industry experts, inspiring speakers and networking opportunities with like-minded professionals.
+The Conference provided employers, service providers and policymakers, with the chance to contribute to the conversation on shaping the future of Supported Employment and specialist employability support and fostering an inclusive workforce.

-Collage of seven organisation's logos, VIAS, Cole AD, Fife Council, Sumeto Employment, VoiceAbility, DFN Project Search and Unite Union Scotland.
+Collection of eight logos, VIAS, PeoplePlus, Cole AD, Fife Council, Sumeto, VoiceAbility, DFN Project Search, Unite Glasgow Not for Profit Branch

 Agenda: